SchusterLab/slab_qick_calib/README_pyro4_setup.md

    # For SLAC network
    Pyro4.naming.startNSloop(host='192.168.137.1', port=9090)
    ```
-3. Set the host to your nameserver computer's IP address
+3. Set the host to your nameserver computer's IP address.
+If you have issues with procedure, can try changing port number.
 4. Run the notebook cell to start the nameserver

 **Option B: Command line**